rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 **Section Summary**

-My first point is that programmers should start considering cognitive aspects of programming more.
+My first point is that programmers should start considering cognitive aspects when thinking about bugs.

 What is that we do when we discover a bug?
 We write a test, right?
 Does this reduce the cognitive load?
 Of course it does not.
 IMO, it is more important to spend time on some intro- and retrospection and look for ways to lower the extraneous load or build some type safety.
 If that is not possible, improving test coverage becomes important.
 I want to learn from bugs.  _Fixing bugs is the least important part of the process._  I should also mention that this is, unfortunately, a _repetitive negative thinking_ territory.